Colorings of unrooted tree-based networks and related graphs: Results

-Note that Proposition \ref{prop:treebased_network} is actually slightly stronger than needed to fulfill the conditions of Theorem \ref{thm:main}, as actually $\chi(G)\leq 3$ would be sufficient, but we actually will prove that we have $\chi(G)\leq 2$.
+Note that Proposition \ref{prop:treebased_network} is actually slightly stronger than needed to fulfill the conditions of Theorem \ref{thm:main}, as $\chi(G)\leq 3$ would be sufficient, but we will prove the stronger statement that we have $\chi(G)\leq 2$.
 Finally, from Theorem \ref{thm:main} together with Proposition \ref{prop:treebased_network} we then easily derive the following statement as a direct corollary, which answers Question \ref{qu:coloring} affirmatively:

 \begin{corollary} Let $N$ be a strongly tree-based network.
 Then $\chi(N) \leq 3$. \end{corollary}

 So it remains to prove Theorem \ref{thm:main} and Proposition \ref{prop:treebased_network}.
 However, before we do so, we first need to prove some preliminary statements that will be used later on.